Who can take our classes?

 Can I Use Corrections at all When I am Taking Your Classes?

 While we recognize that it takes people time to change habits, we ask that as much as possible that you focus on using positive reinforcement when training in class.
 The use of corrections and aversive sounds and body pressure can inadvertently poison a wanted behavior as well as unwanted ones.
+In real life when emergencies require it, you can certainly pull your dog off the street when a car is coming or to prevent him from eating something he shouldn't.
+Life happens and we have to react to it.

 How do I Figure out What My Needs are for an Assistance Dog?